apache/iceberg/python/mkdocs/docs/how-to-release.md

 The `-s` option will sign the commit.
 If you don't have a key yet, you can find the instructions [here](http://www.apache.org/dev/openpgp.html#key-gen-generate-key).
 To install gpg on a M1 based Mac, a couple of additional steps are required: https://gist.github.com/phortuin/cf24b1cca3258720c71ad42977e1ba57

-Next step is to clean remove the `dist/` directory to make sure that we have a clean start.
+Next step is to remove the `dist/` directory to make sure that we have a clean start.
 Create a source distribution (`sdist`) which will generate a `.tar.gz` with all the source files using `poetry build`.
 These files need to be uploaded to the Apache SVN.

 ```sh
 rm -rf dist/